Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 Singapore and Poland are also the two countries to least view social media as a bad thing for politics.

-This shows that in **all the countries surveyed, at least 2 questions were answered in an unfavorable view of social media**.
+This shows that in the **19 countries surveyed, at least 2 questions were answered in an unfavorable view of social media**.
 ### Older people tend to share more fake news than younger people.

 There is a prevalent narrative at least in the US media about social media having an important role in spreading disinformation, but this actually happened in very rare instances.
 In a study by Andrew Guess et al. (2019), they conducted a survey which had 3500 respondents, and out of those respondents, 1/3 of the respondents shared their Facebook data.
 These include public information in their profile, such as their political affiliation, timeline posts, and liked pages.

 What they found was that **8.5% (101) of respondents have shared at least 1 fake news story**. **The ones who shared a fake news story tend to be more conservative**.
 In that 8.5% figure, 38 were Republicans as opposed to 17 Democrats, which amounts to 18.1% of Republicans and 3.5% of Democrats.

 The reason brought up for why this could be is that **most fake news articles tend to be pro-Trump**, and that **people would probably share articles they agree with**.
 So the authors thought it might not be a tendency of just being conservative that will compel you to share fake news but more so that they just agree with pro-Trump narratives at the time.
-So it's **entirely possible that conservatives aren't more prone to spreading misinformation, they just agree with pro-Trump articles that just so happen to be fake news**.
+So it's **entirely possible that conservatives aren't more prone to spreading misinformation, they just agree with pro-Trump articles** that just so happen to be fake news.

 Another finding was that the **older you get, the more likely you are to share fake news stories**.
 This happened consistently, regardless of education, political leaning, and posting activity. **Anyone over the age of 65 was 7 times more likely to share a fake news story compared to the youngest group (18-29), and 2 times more likely than the second-oldest group (45-65)**.
 And respondents in each category were more likely to share fake news than the next-younger group.
 So the trend is that the older you get, the more likely you are to share a fake news article.

 The authors' explanation for this is that **older people may not be digitally literate to discern fake news from real news**.
-And the general effect of aging in memory is that the older you get, the less likely you are to resist persistent beliefs and fake characterized to be real.
+And the general effect of aging in memory is that the older you get, the less likely you are to resist persistent beliefs and fake news disguising to be real.

 #### Counter arguments